CLASS B STATE: Pittsburg roars back for school's first state championship

 But as his thoughts came flooding to the forefront, he said he couldn't have been prouder of his group of Lady Panthers.

 “We got the first win ever, and then we go all the way and get it done,” Jenson said.
 “Their hearts are so big.
-We didn’t look real good, didn’t look sharp in the first half — but we hung around.
+We didn’t look real good, we didn’t look sharp in the first half — but we hung around.
+Catyn Graham hit some big threes in that first half, big threes.
+And we just did it as a joint effort."

 Lomega started the game with a bucket, but Pittsburg answered with a bucket from Camryn Graham and a three from Katie Allen to take an early lead.